andreaunitn/Signal-Image-and-Video-Project/README.md

 python3 -m pip install -r requirementsMAC.txt #for macOS silicon systems
 ```

+If you have a GPU (higly reccomended) please install torch with hardware acceleration

 ## Installation

 To install the OpenReID library with our modifications and tricks, execute the following command in the main directory of the project.